Cruduper/Live-Markdown-MultiEditor/README.md

 * [tiptap.js](https://tiptap.dev/docs) with [marked.js](https://marked.js.org/)
 * [markdown-it](https://github.com/markdown-it/markdown-it#readme)

-The point of this component is to create an editor that I can use to author blog posts in-browser, and more or less see exactly what the blog post will look like before sending the text data for the blog post for storage on the backend in markdown format.
-The backend will send the markdown for a specific blog post upon request, and display it for website visitors in roughly the same way it is displayed in this WYSIWYG Editor.
-So I'm looking for solutions for converting to and from plaintext and markdown (and possibly HTML as well) while displying the conversions live on the screen as you type.
+The point of this component is to create an editor that I can use to author blog posts in-browser, and during the process of writing I want to be able to more or less know what the blog post will look like when it is displayed to a user before sending the raw markdown text to the backend.
+During a page visit, the backend will send the raw markdown for a specific blog post upon request, and display it for website visitors in roughly the same way it is displayed in this WYSIWYG Editor.

 I am trying out various libraries for this task so I may have other repos with similar WYSIWYG Markdown React editor components available on my Github profile created with different libraries, depending on when you are reading this.
 <br><br/>